Chad Fischer: Solo career

 In early 2022 Chad Fischer participated in The Great Song Podcast and Dig Me Out podcast discussing his early musical career with School of Fish, Lazlo Bane, breakthrough of "Superman" as Scrubs theme song and recent video releases and Lazlo Bane reunion.

 In July 2022 Fischer released a new video, the cover of The Jayhawks "Blue".

+In May 2023 Fishcer took part in Abandoned Albums podcast.

 Films and TV series scoring

 Films

 In the beginning of 2000s Chad Fischer started providing music and songs for various films and TV shows.

 His first full-length film for which he provided the scores was Garden State, released in 2004.
 Both the film and its soundtrack proved to be critically and commercially acclaimed.
 Garden State also featured Fischer's original song called "Motorcycle Ride with Sam."
 It hasn't been officially released, but it is available to listen in the DVD menu of the film and on his Myspace page.

 2005's Little Manhattan featured new songs, both by Fischer and Lazlo Bane, that were written especially for the film.
 It also featured a cover of The Beatles' song "In My Life" produced by Fischer and performed by Matt Scannell.
 No soundtrack album was ever released, although one of Fischer's songs, "Map of My Heart", is available to listen on his Myspace page.
 However, promotional compilation of Chad Fischer's music from Garden State and Little Manhattan also featuring his production work was released circa 2005.

 For the 2008 film The Rocker Chad Fischer wrote the score and a number of original songs which were performed by fictional bands A.D.D. and Vesuvius.
 The actual music was mostly performed by Chad Fischer himself with the vocals provided by Teddy Geiger (for A.D.D.) and Keith England (for Vesuvius).
 A soundtrack album that featured all the original material was also released in 2008.

 In the 2009 film Ice Age: Dawn of the Dinosaurs, Chad sings a version of Gilbert O'Sullivan's "Alone Again (Naturally)".

 Other films for which Fischer wrote the score are 10 Years, Loosies, The Babysitters, Black Cloud and Chasing Mavericks.

 In 2018, Fischer returned to film scores with Eat, Brains, Love directed by Rodman Flender.

 Wildflower, a new film with score by Chad Fischer, premiered in 2022.

 Aside from film scores Chad Fischer wrote and performed a number of songs for the films he worked on, however none of them were released on any soundtrack albums or elsewhere.